Sleep disorder clinic in Salt Lake County, Utah

 - Sleep apnea

-Our board-certified sleep specialists and knowledgeable staff have the advanced knowledge and professional training necessary to evaluate, diagnose and treat children, from 6 years old to 18 years old, who struggle with sleep problems.
-In every instance, we will work closely with you and your child's primary provider to ensure the high quality care.
+To do this, our board-certified sleep specialist and knowledgeable staff offer high-quality care to evaluate, diagnose and treat children, from 6 years old to 18 years old, who struggle with sleep problems.
+Additionally, we work closely with your child's primary care provider to ensure they receive the best possible care.

 Pediatric sleep conditions we treat